inkthought/website/README.md

 # website
-This website is in development by @Paciic and @flarely.
+This website is in development by @Paciic, @flarely and @InfRandomness.
 Bugs will be fixed as soon as they are reported.

 <p>
 PROJECT STATUS: Active